natenka/pyneng-book-en/docs/source/book/03_start/1a_ipython_magic.rst

     %magic           : Information about IPython's 'magic' % functions.

-    Magic functions are prefixed by % or %%, and typically take their arguments without parentheses, quotes or even commas for convenience.
+    Magic functions are prefixed by % or %%, and typically take their arguments without brackets, quotes or even commas for convenience.
 Line magics take a single % and cell magics are prefixed with two %%.

     Example magic function calls: